self-host/self-host/docs/tools_of_the_trade.md

 - Compiles into a single binary.
 No need to include X number of dependency packages along with the binary.
 Looking at you Python and NodeJS.
 - Extremely easy to do cross-compilation for other Operating Systems and other target architectures.

+## Questions and Answers

-**Q**: Why not use Rust?
+#### Why not use Rust?
 Or Clojure, or Haskell, or Julia, or C# or *X*?
-**A**: We are not experienced enough in these languages.
+We are not experienced enough in these languages.
 Each language has its benefits and drawbacks.
 Go is well suited for an API server.

-**Q**: We don't understand Go, and it does not fit well into our current stack.
+#### We don't understand Go, and it does not fit well into our current stack.
-**A**: The specification for the API is open.
+The specification for the API is open.
 Feel free to implement your API server using any language you want.
 Go is the chosen language for this software.

 # PostgreSQL 12+